hchasestevens/monkeys/README.md

 ## What is genetic programming?

 Genetic programming algorithms are a class of evolutionary algorithms in which solutions to a problem are represented as executable tree structures - programs.
-In order two use genetic programming in order to solve a problem, two things must be specified:
+In order to use genetic programming in order to solve a problem, two things must be specified:

 1. What form(s) a potential solution can take.